-- Fortunately, a floor's load-bearing capacity, or "load rating limit", is not something you normally have to guess at. - Where floor-stressing activities take place, it should be clearly marked, and posted conspicuously. - With all that's going on at floor level, getting safely from point A to point B in a busy workplace can often be a challenge. - In addition to the folks who are "just passing through", you can have people working, equipment running and materials being moved. - It can add up to a lot of hazards. - So it's important for aisles and passage-ways to be clearly marked. - That way everyone knows where it's safe to walk. - Marking off these areas also indicates where there shouldn't be any clutter or other obstacles. - It's easier to see the things that "don't belong", so they can be cleaned up or moved out. - It may be natural to assume that a floor will be where you expect it to be... but assumptions can be dangerous! - Large holes like openings for stairways or ladders are big enough for you to fall through. - They have an odd way of appearing underfoot at just the wrong time. - But these surprises can be prevented by guarding openings with a "standard railing". - This barrier consists of top rail 42 inches high, with a midrail half that height, and vertical uprights to support them. - Installing these around the perimeter of an opening effectively keeps people safe. - But tools and materials can fall through holes and other openings, too, and injure the people working below. - Falling objects that land in machinery or on energized equipment may create secondary hazards, as well.
+- This process of using physical barriers to reduce the risk of a slip, trip, or fall is called "guarding". - It can be very effective. - With everything that's going on, getting safely from point A to point B on a busy construction site can be a real challenge. - In addition to the folks who are "just passing through", you can have people working, equipment running, materials being moved. - It can add up to a lot of hazards, so it's important for pathways to be clearly defined. - That way everyone knows where it's safe to walk. - Make sure to keep these areas free of clutter and obstructions as well. - It may be natural to assume that a floor will be where you expect it to be, but assumptions can be dangerous! - Large holes such as openings for stairways or ladders are big enough for you to fall through. - And they have an odd way of appearing underfoot at just the wrong time! - But you can prevent unpleasant surprises by guarding these types of openings with a "standard railing". - A standard railing consists of top rail 42 inches high, with a midrail half that height, and vertical uprights to support them. - Installing them around the perimeter of an opening effectively keeps people safe. - But tools and materials can fall through holes and other openings and injure the people working below. - Falling objects that land in machinery or on energized equipment may create secondary hazards.